International Shipping Update

-Due to the recent cyber attack on Royal Mail's International service hub all overseas orders are currently being fulfilled by Deutsche Post Global Mail with delivery by USPS.
+Due to a cyber attack on Royal Mail's International service hub in February, Airmail services are currently taking slightly longer than normal.
 For time-sensitive orders please consider using a FedEx service. - more info

 Finely engraved barrels offer these resin variations of the pearwood E-Motion a pleasingly textured appearance.
 Available as a parquet or crocodile finish in black, brown or ivory with an additional 'hibiscus red' finish available as a ballpoint.

 This mechanical pencil accepts 1.4mm pencil leads and comes with B leads.
 Size-wise these are between Yard-O-Led leads and the leads used in leadholders.
 I assume that unlike leadholder leads, which are usually sharpened, the Faber-Castell leads are not supposed to be sharpened, as I haven’t seen a dedicated lead sharpener from Faber-Castell.
 My handwriting is very small, which means that even if I frequently rotate the pen the lines get too wide and I have to starting writing bigger letters – but the lead size might be just right for someone with a bigger handwriting.

 To propel the lead you have to turn the cap clockwise.
 Similarly you can get the lead back into the body of the pen, e.g. when putting the pen in a pencil case, by turning the cap anticlockwise.
 This is different to twist-based mechanisms where turning will unlock and advance the lead.
 The E-Motion‘s lead stays ‘locked’ all the time.

 There is also an eraser under the cap.
 As expected for the big size of the pen’s body this eraser is bigger than what you usually find in mechanical pencils.